 Review and road test of the Audi TT Roadster

-The Audi TT Roadster offers a slick package in third generation guise, aiming to build on the best bits of the first two models.
+The Audi TT Roadster offers a slick package in this improved third generation guise, aiming to build on the best bits of the first two models.
 Jonathan Crouch reports

 Ten Second Review of the Audi TT Roadster

-The third-generation Audi TT Roadster plays it safe on the styling front but packs in some interesting equipment, is built from all the right stuff, undercuts its German rivals on price and gets some great efficiency numbers.
-Buyers get the options of diesel or petrol, front or quattro all-wheel drive, with potent TT S and TT RS mdels at the top of the range.
+This improved third-generation Audi TT Roadster continues to play it safe on the styling front but packs in some interesting equipment, is built from all the right stuff, undercuts its German rivals on price and gets some great efficiency numbers.
+Buyers get the options of front or quattro all-wheel drive, with potent TT S and TT RS mdels at the top of the range.

 The Audi TT will always be remembered as a coupe.
 That's an inescapable fact.
 Despite this, the contribution of the Roadster model to overall sales shouldn't be overlooked, the open car accounting for around 25 per cent of all registrations.
 Since it first appeared in 1998, the TT Roadster has been a consistent thorn in the side of first the BMW Z3, then the Z4 and all generations of the Mercedes SLK.
 It's been available in front or four wheel-drive, with power outputs from a modest 150PS right up to the barnstorming 340PS TT RS model.
 In other words, it's had a very wide brief to fulfil.

-That's hasn't changed with this third generation model.
+That's hasn't changed with this third generation model, here lightly revised.
 If the first generation car brought us some extreme styling and the second gen model improved the driving dynamics, this third stab at the formula has done well in taking the best of both prior cars while developing superior safety, refinement and efficiency.

 The TT Roadster features an electrically actuated fabric top.
 This roof features excellent acoustic and thermal insulation, with particular attention paid to the frequencies generated by the passing airflow.
-A thick fleece layer on the black inner headlining helps reduce the noise level in the interior by up to 6 dB compared with the previous TT Roadster.
-Compared to the coupe, the body of the Roadster has been modified to compensate for the lack of a roof.
-The windscreen pillars each conceal a second steel member in their interior, which in turn houses a solid steel tube.
-Internal steel ribbing ensures the aluminium sills have high-strength properties.
-Additional bracing reinforces the zones underneath the engine compartment and the luggage compartment, and connect the axle carriers.
-In other words, this isn't the typical soft-top blancmange to drive.
+A thick fleece layer on the black inner headlining helps reduce the noise level in the interior by up to 6 dB compared with the previous generation TT Roadster.

 Design and Build

-That said, the third-gen TT is undoubtedly a handsome piece of pen work.
+The third-gen TT Roadster is undoubtedly a handsome piece of pen work, though it does look much better with the roof down.
+As for styling changes to this enhanced model, well the main one is a revised design for the three-dimensional Singleframe radiator grille and larger side air inlets.
 The big front grille gives the car a meaner look and there are some lovely details.
 The fuel flap on the right side panel is the classic circle surrounded by socket screws.
-This shape is again reminiscent of the first-generation TT, although here there is no filler cap beneath the flap.
+This shape of it is reminiscent of the first-generation TT, although here there is no filler cap beneath the flap.
 This means that there is nothing to be unscrewed and the pump nozzle slots straight into the tank neck.

-The interior is a real piece of work.
-Pure, clean lines dominate and seen from above, the instrument panel resembles the wing of an aircraft; the round air vents - a classic TT feature - are reminiscent of jet engines with their turbine-like design.
-The vents also contain all the controls for the air conditioning system, including seat heating where applicable, temperature, direction, air distribution and air flow strength; as an option they can also house small digital displays which show the chosen setting.
+The round air vents - a classic TT feature - are reminiscent of jet engines with their turbine-like design.
+The vents also contain all the controls for the air conditioning system, including seat heating where applicable, plus temperature, direction, air distribution and air flow strength.
+As an option, they can also house small digital displays which show the chosen setting.
 The boot measures a modest 280-litres but the good thing is that folding the roof doesn't encroach on this capacity.

 Market and Model